FranciscoSantillana/MSSA/README.md

 Although a simple task for many, I had fun learning how C# interacts with operators and mathematical expressions.

 Errors and Exceptions: Added errors an exceptions to my original "Calculating Averages" solution.

+Inheritance and Extensions: Worked with simple inheritance and extensions to further understand how it works.